FAQ – Frequently Asked Questions

 This difference, as compared to traditional environmental labels and certificates or seals of quality, is consciously normatively regulated with EPDs, since, here, a life cycle assessment with a multitude of indicators is shown, which cannot be summarised in a single evaluative statement.
 For instance, an EPD does not test the product for specific characteristics, such as material content or emissions, as is the case in laboratories.
 On the contrary, verification examines whether the data provided by the manufacturer in its EPD are plausible and complete with regard to applicable standards and rules.

-How do I receive up-to-date information from the IBU?2017–01-31T12:47:52+01:00
+How do I receive up-to-date information from the IBU?2024-07-23T16:00:09+02:00

-What is the structure of the IBU?2017–01-31T13:11:32+01:00
+What is the structure of the IBU?2024-07-23T16:08:46+02:00

 The Advisory Board (SVR) represents the highest technical authority for the IBU’s work.
-Ten experts from science and standardisation, building and environmental protection authorities, as well as nature conservation associations voluntarily participate in supervising conformity to norms and ensuring the quality of the verification procedures in the IBU EPD programme.
+Approx. ten experts from science and standardisation, building and environmental protection authorities, as well as nature conservation associations voluntarily participate in supervising conformity to norms and ensuring the quality of the verification procedures in the IBU EPD programme.

 The IBU uses independent third parties to review the EPDs.
 These include verifiers from SVR-appointed experts from science and standardisation, and from testing and certification institutions who have comprehensive knowledge of products, methods and standardisation.
 Before they are certified by the SVR, they go through a supervision phase, in which they are guided by experienced verifiers during their practical training.
 In addition, they commit themselves to continuous further training within the context of the IBU programme.